1.1 Who should read this guidance?

 The due diligence procedures required in any given circumstance will also depend on the proximity of the firm to the associated person in question and the level of control and supervision that the firm is able to exercise over that associated person.

 More rigorous due diligence procedures will likely be required where the firm has little direct control over the associated person: for example, where the associated person is a sub-subcontractor with which the firm has little contact (and about whom the firm may not even be aware).
-See Outcome 7.10 of the Solicitors’ Code of Conduct for further information on your responsibilities when outsourcing certain functions.
+See the SRA Standards and Regulations (including paragraphs 2.3, 3.3, and 7.1(b) of the Code of Conduct for Firms) for further information on your responsibilities when outsourcing certain functions.

 Where an unknown entity is going to provide services for or on behalf of the firm by virtue of sub-subcontracting the firm may be wise to impose due diligence requirements in respect of its known associated person (the sub-contractor) regulating to whom and how the sub-contractor will further sub-contract the firm’s work.